SpineEventEngine/web/integration-tests/README.md

 The application uses Firebase application emulated locally with a [`firebase-server`](https://www.npmjs.com/package/firebase-server) tool.
 This tool is executed from the `web-tests` module `node_modules` folder.

+### Dummy service account

+The resources of this project contain a Google service account credential.
+The credential corresponds to the `dummy` service account.
+The account has **no permissions**.
+This credential allows us to initialize the Firebase Admin SDK without the need to maintain an encrypted credential for Travis and AppVeyor.

 ### Running the application locally

 The application can be run locally by Gretty and Firebase emulators.
 To run the